 Non-Disclosure Agreement Sections

-Your NDA should have some or all of these sections as provided in our NDA template above.
-You and your business attorney may want to revise each section to fit your business and may choose to add or delete sections based on case law in your location.
+Your NDA should have some or all of these sections as provided in our free NDA template.
+You and your business attorney may want to revise each section to fit your business, and may choose to add or delete sections based on case law in your location.

 In the introduction section of your NDA, describe your business with the company name and the name of the party (individual or business) you are making the agreement with.
 Also, include the date so that the contract is legally valid as of a specific time frame or start date.

 State the purpose of the agreement.
-For instance, if your agreement is with a supplier, you’ll state what information the supplier will have access to, such as client purchase information.
+For instance, if your agreement is with a supplier, you’ll state what information the supplier will have access to such as client purchase information.
 You’ll customize this section of the NDA template with your own purpose.
-This is also where you can specify the time frame that the NDA is to be valid.
+This is also where you can specify the time frame that the NDA is valid.